badassdatascience/music-production-and-performance/music_production_and_performance/scales/README.md

+# Scale Formulations

 This directory contains several scale formulations, as I figure out which formulations make the most sense moving forward.

-All scales are C based.
+All scales are defined here are C based.
+Anything else can be calculated from these.

 ## Chromatic Formulations